-- Participate in neurophotonics seminars.
+- Participate in neurophotonics seminars and the symposium.
 4th and 5th year students have an opportunity to be part of the seminar series committee.
-You will be an active member engaging the community in the Neurophotonics seminar series.
-Your first task during the summer semesters is proposing a list of speakers to the NRT UtB: Neurophotonics Academic Committee.
+You will be an active member engaging the community in the Neurophotonics seminars and symposium.
+Your first task during the summer semesters is proposing a list of speakers to the Neurophotonics Center administration.
 After approval, as a member of the seminar series committee, you will invite and be the ambassador for the invited speaker during their visit to BU.
 Seminar series committee participants will be responsible for website announcements, advertising, and organization of the seminar.

 - Be an active member of the Student Leadership Council.
 Every month there will be an opportunity to meet and discuss issues, upcoming events, challenges, and improvements to the neurophotonics NRT.

-- Attend and participate in the Annual Symposia.
+- Attend and participate in the Annual Symposium.
 Expected involvement includes participation in poster sessions, research talks, invited speaker ambassadors, etc.

-- Be included in neuroethics and professional development training.
+- Participate in neuroethics and professional development training.
 This will include industry/academic panel discussions that will be organized during the academic year.

 As a trainee, you are eligible to apply for:

-- Travel Awards to conferences (SPIE, OSA, SfN) at any time during your graduate study.
-You must submit a paper or poster for presentation and it must be accepted at the conference.
-There is an expectation that you will also apply for travel scholarships through the conference to help off-set conference fees.
-These awards can be re-applied for two years after your first award.
+- A Travel Award to conferences (e.g. SPIE, OSA, SfN) is provided starting in your third year of graduate study.
+To be eligible for the award, you must submit a paper or poster for presentation at the conference, and it must be accepted.
+Additionally, it is expected that you will apply for travel scholarships offered by the conference to help offset the conference fees.
+It’s important to note that the Travel Award is a one-time-only award.